From 1 - 10 / 15

 • Categories

 PURPOSE: These data have been updated following a Canadian Science Advice Secretariat (CSAS) Regional Science Advisory Process.
 Associated publications are available in the citation section below or will be posted on the Fisheries and Oceans Canada (DFO) Science Advisory Schedule as they become available.
-Describe the total returns of large and small salmon to each Salmon Fishing Area (SFA) and to Gulf region rivers overall.
-DESCRIPTION: Total returns estimates of large and small salmon from SFA 15 to 18 and to Gulf region rivers as part of the stock assessment to year 2021.
+The dataset supports stock assessment by providing estimates of total returns of large and small Atlantic salmon to each Salmon Fishing Area (SFA) from 15 to 18, as well as to Gulf region rivers overall.
+DESCRIPTION: This dataset contains annual estimates of total returns of large and small Atlantic salmon to Salmon Fishing Areas (SFAs) 15 to 18 and to Gulf region rivers, as part of the stock assessment process up to the year 2022.
 USE LIMITATION: To ensure scientific integrity and appropriate use of the data, we would encourage you to contact the data custodian.

 • Categories